flattool/typescript-app-template/README.md

 # Create a new project
 python create_app.py
 ```
-After filling out the details, new directory with the app name will be made in this project's parent directory.
+After filling out the details, a new directory with the app name will be made in this project's parent directory.
 Then, `cd` to that newly made directory and run `./run.sh`.

 ## ESLint